Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: Parafermionic observable

 \begin{proof} Fix a sequence $\Theta = (\theta_k)$ as above (with $\theta_1=\pi/3$), a value $T \geq 1$ and~$y <1+\sqrt{2}$.
 Write $\wt\Theta = (\theta_T,\dots, \theta_1)$ and $\wt B_{T,\wt \Theta}(y)$ for the partition function of bridges in $\S_T(\wt \Theta)$ with fugacity $y$ on the right boundary:

-There is an obvious bijection between bridges in $\S_T(\wt\Theta)$ and those in $\S_T(\Theta)$: simply reverse the direction of every bridge, mirror it horizontally and shift it vertically so that it starts at row $0$.
+There is an obvious bijection between bridges in $\S_T(\wt\Theta)$ and those in $\S_T(\Theta)$: do a symmetry with respect to a vertical axis that exchanges the sides of the strip and shift it vertically so that it starts at row $0$.
 The weight $\weight(\gamma)$ of any self-avoiding bridge $\gamma$ is equal to that of its reverse; moreover the winding of any bridge is $0$, whether it is in $\S_T(\wt\Theta)$ or $\S_T(\Theta)$.
 Finally, if bridges in $\S_T(\wt\Theta)$ are weighted with fugacity $y$ on the right boundary, that corresponds to bridges in $\S_T(\Theta)$ having fugacity on the left.
 Thus

 Next we bound the left-hand side of the above.

 Fix some $L > 0$.
 All walks $\gamma$ in $\Rect_{T,L}(\wt\Theta)$ originating at $0$ and with endpoint on $\delta$ and $\varepsilon$ have winding in $[\pi/3,2\pi/3]$ and $[-2\pi/3,-\pi/3]$, respectively.
 Thus, all terms in~\eqref{eq:relation_rectangle_fug} are positive when~$y<y^*=1+\sqrt{2}$.
 We find